-FOREIGN LANGUAGES PROGRAM
+WORLD LANGUAGES PROGRAM

-Associate Department Chair: Alegria Ribadeneira
+Program Director: Alegria Ribadeneira

-The Foreign Languages Program offers a Bachelor of Arts in Spanish (BA) intended to prepare students for the many careers where educated bilingual speakers are highly valued, for admission to graduate school, and for public school teaching and certification.
+The World Languages Program offers a Bachelor of Arts in Spanish (BA) intended to prepare students for the many careers where educated bilingual speakers are highly valued, for admission to graduate school, and for public school teaching and certification.

-Minors in French, Italian, and Spanish complement a wide variety of majors in other disciplines to enhance the students' ability to compete for jobs where knowledge of a foreign language is desirable.
+Minors in French, Italian, and Spanish complement a wide variety of majors in other disciplines to enhance the students' ability to compete for jobs where knowledge of a world language is desirable.

-Courses in German, and Comparative Linguistics (listed under FL) are offered as permitted by enrollment.
+Courses in German, and Comparative Linguistics (listed under WL) are offered as permitted by enrollment.
 Student exchanges with foreign universities and other study-abroad programs are encouraged.